Search for electroweak production of supersymmetric particles in final states with two $\tau$-leptons in $\sqrt{s}$ = 13

 The observed number of events in the CRs and SRs are used in a combined profile likelihood fit to determine the expected SM background yields.
 The statistical interpretation of the results is performed using the profile likelihood method implemented in the HistFitter framework~\cite{Baak:2014wma}.
 Systematic uncertainties are included as nuisance parameters in the likelihood fits and are assumed to follow a Gaussian distribution with a width determined from the size of the uncertainty.
 Correlations of systematic uncertainties between control and signal regions, and between background processes are taken into account with common nuisance parameters.
 The fit parameters are determined by maximising the product of the Poisson probability functions and the constraints for the nuisance parameters.

-To constrain the SM backgrounds normalized to data in CRs, the \textit{background-only} fit is used.
-This uses the observed yields in the CRs with the expected SM contributions (other than multi-jet) in the CRs and SRs, and the corresponding background transfer factors.
-The free parameters in the fit are the normalizations of the SM processes and no BSM signal is assumed.
-To estimate the SM background in the SRs, the observed data in the SRs are also included and a combined fit is performed, taking into account any correlations between CRs and SRs, as well as between background processes.
-To assess the possibility of the presence of BSM events in signal regions, the \textit{model-independent} fit is used.
+To constrain the SM backgrounds normalized to data in CRs, a \textit{background-only} fit is used.
+This uses the observed yields in the CRs with the expected SM contributions (other than multi-jet) in the CRs and SRs, and the corresponding background transfer factors described in Section~\ref{sec:BG_QCD}.
+The free parameters in the fit are the normalizations of the SM processes.
+To estimate the SM background in the SRs (or VRs), a combined fit is performed that includes the observed data in the CRs and SRs (or VRs) with the SM background estimates, and accounts for correlations between CRs and SRs (or VRs), as well as between background processes.
+The presence of BSM signal in any CR, SR, or VR is assumed to be zero in the combined and background-only fits.

+To assess the possibility of the presence of any BSM events in each SR, a \textit{model-independent} fit is used.
 This uses the observed yields in both the CRs and SRs with the SM background estimates to test whether any BSM events could be present in the SR\@.